WillQizza/WillQizza/README.md

 Whoa!
 You've stumbled upon my github profile!
 Thanks for stopping by! 😄

 ## Who am I?
-My name is **William Qi**, and I'm an incoming first year Computing Science Honours undergraduate at the University of Alberta.
+My name is **William**, and I'm an incoming first year Computing Science Honours undergraduate at the University of Alberta.
 I've been working with **Java** after having experimented with and creating projects with **Node.js** the past few years, and I'm working for [MadBlock Games](https://github.com/Mooncraft-Games) as a Java Software Developer.

 ## Projects
 - [PizzaServer](https://github.com/WillQi/PizzaServer) - WIP Minecraft Bedrock server software that supports multiversion support for all versions above 1.16.100.